tom-bkmn/p2/README.md

 • Live URL of the project:
  [p2.tombeikman.me](http://p2.tombeikman.me)

 • Project description: The goal of this project is to create a password generator in the style of a XKCD password generator.
-There are few interative elements on the page:
+There are three controls on the page:

 1. A text box to set the number of words to use in the password.
 Each word in the password is separated by a hypen.